Please use this page to search the most frequently asked questions about the Office of Clinical and Experiential Learning.

 “Clinical and experiential learning” is the study of how to be a lawyer.
-Of course, every class in law school is part of the study of how to be a lawyer, but clinical and experiential classes focus on learning about a wide range of practice skills, many of them not usually covered in courses focused on legal doctrine, such as interviewing, counseling, negotiation, mediation, arbitration and trial advocacy.
-In addition, clinical and experiential classes ask you to learn by doing – whether in simulations constructed to address particular situations and skills, or in the unruly context of real legal matters.
-One more important point: clinical and experiential courses are also about legal doctrine, legal reasoning and legal writing, skills you will inevitably need to use as you also explore other aspects of lawyering.
+Of course, every class in law school is part of the study of how to be a lawyer, but clinical and experiential classes focus on learning essential professional skills, such as interviewing, counseling, motion practice, trial practice, negotiation, and other skills.
+In addition, clinical and experiential classes ask you to learn by doing – whether in simulations constructed to address particular situations and skills, or in the context of real legal matters.

 What kinds of clinical and experiential learning opportunities does NYLS offer?

-How should I decide which clinical and experiential courses and programs to take?
+How should I decide which clinical and experiential courses to take?

 How do I apply to clinical and experiential courses and programs?

 All Clinics, Field Placements, the Pro Bono Scholars Program, and Advocacy of Criminal Cases and Street Law (simulation courses) require an application.
 Starting on March 24, you can access the application by clicking on “Application” on the attached spreadsheet, or access the application link on the Portal under Student Resources>Academic Affairs>Office of Clinical and Experiential Learning.

 If you are interested in an Externship, go to the Portal and click on the Career Resources tab, Externships.
 There you can find Instructions on the application process for externships and deadlines.
 You may also propose a placement.
 For more information log on to the NYLS Portal > Career Resources > Externships or send your question to the program’s email (CareerServices@nyls.edu) or call 212.431.2345.